MervCodes

 results = pipe.execute()

-Track your cache hit rate.
-A healthy cache typically sees hit rates above 80 to 90 percent.
-If your hit rate is low, your TTLs might be too short, your keys too granular, or your access patterns might not benefit from caching.
-Use the INFO stats command to see keyspace_hits and keyspace_misses.
+Track your hit rate religiously.
+A healthy cache sees 80-90%+ hits.
+If yours is lower, your TTLs might be too aggressive, your keys too granular, or your access patterns might not actually benefit from caching.
+Use the INFO stats command to check keyspace_hits and keyspace_misses.

 Protect Against Cache Stampedes

-A cache stampede occurs when a popular cached item expires, and dozens or hundreds of concurrent requests all experience a cache miss simultaneously, overwhelming your database.
-Protect against this with techniques like:
+A stampede happens when a popular cached item expires, and hundreds of concurrent requests all hit a cache miss simultaneously, slamming your database.
+Protect against this with:

-• Early recomputation: Refresh the cache before the TTL expires.
+• Early recomputation: Refresh before the TTL expires.

 • Stale-while-revalidate: Serve the expired value while one background request refreshes it.